Nom-nom-hub/blueprint-kit/templates/commands/analyze.md

       - Check that tasks contribute to goals from goals.md
       - Confirm tasks follow architectural blueprint
       - Ensure tasks align with implementation plan

+   f. **Artifact Synchronization**:
+      - Verify spec.md includes section for updating related artifacts
+      - Check that goals.md includes section for updating related artifacts
+      - Confirm blueprint.md includes section for updating related artifacts
+      - Ensure plan.md includes section for updating related artifacts
+      - Verify tasks.md includes validation for cross-artifact consistency

+   g. **Persona Assignment Validation**:
+      - Verify tasks in tasks.md have appropriate persona assignments
+      - Check that task-persona mapping follows guidelines in task-persona-mapping.md
+      - Identify any tasks that may be assigned to inappropriate personas
+      - Flag tasks that lack persona assignments for review
+      - Validate that strategic tasks are assigned to appropriate management roles
+      - Ensure design tasks are assigned to appropriate design roles
+      - Confirm that decision-making hierarchy is followed for strategic tasks

 11. Generate analysis report in this structure: